ccmbioinfo/stager/docs/docker.md

 ```

 Optionally, you can pass the `-d` or `--detach` flag so this does not occupy an entire terminal.
-This builds a `ccmbio/st2020` image with the Python dependencies and mounts the `flask` directory
+This builds the `ghcr.io/ccmbioinfo/stager:dev` image with the Python dependencies, pulls other
-to watch for live changes.
+dependent images the first time, and mounts the `flask` directory to watch for live changes.

 You can also specify only the services you want to bring up.
 For example, if you want to develop the
 backend outside of Docker, you can just bring up the supporting containers instead: